Let’s look at some CRAZY stats about people, their careers and how fulfilled they are.

 I envision a world where people were passionate about helping each other reach their full potential.
 People would take the time to mentor each other and uplifted and inspired people.
 Rather than feeling like someone else’s success was to their detriment, we saw each other’s success as our wins too.
 I believe in abundance and I believe that we can all achieve our craziest, wildest dreams when we choose to work together.
 The world will be better off when we are all pursuing our dreams.
 I believe that when we all pursue our dreams, the world will be a better place to live.

 By using words that evoke emotion, it helps you to connect to your own vision and it inspires action in others.
-There’s a couple of other ways to inspire other people with your vision which are all outlined in this article.

 When you lead with vision first, it almost guarantees that you’re going to be fulfilled because you have to grow as a person to make progress on your vision and if your vision meets all five criteria, it’s service-based by it’s very nature.